PedestrianDynamics/DL4PuDe/README.md

 </tr>
 </table>

 We would like to draw your attention that our pushing behavior differs from the known aggressive pushing behavior (physical aggressive human behavior ).
 Our pushing behavior is defined as a set of unfair strategies (e.g., increasing the speed with changing the direction) to get the event faster.

 #### The architecture of the framework

+DL4PuDe mainly relied on the power of EfficientNet-B0-based CNN, RAFT and wheel visualization methods.
 <img src="./files/framework1.png"/>
-Kindly note, we use the [RAFT repo](https://github.com/princeton-vl/RAFT) for optical flow estimation in our project.
+Kindly note, we use the [RAFT repository](https://github.com/princeton-vl/RAFT) under the BSD 3-Clause license for optical flow estimation in our project.

 **Example**
 <table border="0" width="100%" align="center">